TIGRLab/TIGRSlurm-Docs/README.md

 echo "Hello, this script ran on `hostname -s` on `date --iso`."
 ```

 In this script, we've used a series of directives to effectively delineate how this job is to be performed.
-Let's touch on each one briefly:
+Let's lay out what they do and why:

 | directive         | meaning                         | important                             |
 |:-----------------:|:-------------------------------:|:-------------------------------------:|